MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 of the problem our iterative algorithm is solving.
 It is intuitively clear that an iteration that moves the current state :math:`\omega` towards the attractor (and thus lower the entropy of the memory) must consume energy, but the reverse does however not need to be true: more energy consumption does not need to lead to an image quality gain, since energy can be directly dissipated into heat.
-A notion of **efficiency** is therefore missing and there is no obious definition for it.
-Intuitively, it makes sense to define efficiency in such a way that it expresses an gain in the result quality related in some way to the energy consumed for that gain.
+A notion of **efficiency** is therefore missing and there is no obvious definition for it.
+Intuitively, it makes sense to define efficiency in such a way that it expresses a gain in the result quality related in some way to the energy consumed for that gain.
 But there is no obvious definition for that efficiency.

-Instead of trying to force a definition, we propose to develope a thermodynamic theory of the computer in order identify what could be the natural notion for thermodynamical quantities in that context.
-We will build a "computer engine" in analogy to the heat engine in order to inherite some notions from thermodynamic to the context of information and algorithms.
+Instead of trying to force a definition, we propose to develop a thermodynamic theory of the computer in order identify what could be the natural notion for thermodynamical quantities in that context.
+We will build a "computer engine" in analogy to the heat engine in order to inherit some notions from thermodynamic to the context of information and algorithms.
-We will then propose some definition of efficieny, thermodynamical entropy, information theoretical entropy and information along the way.
+We will then propose some definition of efficiency, thermodynamical entropy, information theoretical entropy and information along the way.

 During an algorithm is running, electrical energy given to the computer and is expelled as heat